How to Deal With Difficult Clients

 - What could I have done differently in attracting this client?

-- What could I have done differently in communicating with this client?
+- What could I have done differently in communicating the issue at hand with this client?

 - Were there any legal pieces I was missing that made me feel like I didn’t have the right to enforce my refund policy?
 How can I fix that?